1.33 As A Mixed Fraction

 1. Identify the Whole Number: The number to the left of the decimal point represents the whole number part.
 In 1.33, the whole number is 1.

-Therefore, the final answer is 1 33/100.
+That's why, the final answer is 1 33/100.
 This represents one whole unit and 33 hundredths of another unit.

 Understanding the Mathematical Principles Behind the Conversion

 The conversion process hinges on the fundamental understanding of place value in the decimal system.
-Each digit to the right of the decimal point represents a decreasing power of 10.
+Still, each digit to the right of the decimal point represents a decreasing power of 10.
 The first digit after the decimal point represents tenths (1/10), the second digit represents hundredths (1/100), the third digit represents thousandths (1/1000), and so on.

-In the case of 1.33, the digit '3' in the tenths place represents 3/10, and the digit '3' in the hundredths place represents 3/100.
+In the case of 1.Which means, we rewrite 3/10 as 30/100.
+And to add these fractions, we need a common denominator, which is 100.
 Adding these together gives us 3/10 + 3/100.
-To add these fractions, we need a common denominator, which is 100.
-Therefore, we rewrite 3/10 as 30/100.
+33, the digit '3' in the tenths place represents 3/10, and the digit '3' in the hundredths place represents 3/100.
 Adding the fractions, we get (30/100) + (3/100) = 33/100.

 Combining this with the whole number part (1), we arrive at the mixed fraction 1 33/100.
 This clearly demonstrates the mathematical logic behind the conversion process.